 - have the time to review the paper within the given timelines.

-Once you have accepted to peer review, experienced reviewers recommend you read the paper three times.
+Once you have accepted to peer review, the next step is to evaluate the manuscript.
+To evaluate the manuscript as a peer reviewer, experienced reviewers recommend you read the paper three times.
 Give yourself time to think about the research in between each reading.

 This is a quick overview of the paper.
 Is the manuscript publishable in the specified journal?
 Write a summary of the paper including the paper’s main research question and whether this question was answered.
 Furthermore, were the methods appropriate to address the question.
 If you feel the paper is unpublishable at this point, then there is no need to review it any further.
 Reject the paper and give your reasons.
 These may include discredited methods used in the paper, disagreement with the conclusion, or unreadable grammar.